whyboris/Health-Impact-Fund/README.md

 ## Caveats

-Seems like the `en.json` (and other languages in the `/intl` folder) _must_ be a valid JSON with no errors.
+Seems like the `en.json` (and other languages in the `/intl` folder) _must_ be a valid JSON with no errors (no trailing commas for example).
 If there is an error, none of the text will be rendered; you will instead see the text reference id.

 For simplicity, I recommend sorting the JSON alphabetically with [Sort JSON objects](https://marketplace.visualstudio.com/items?itemName=richie5um2.vscode-sort-json) for _VSCode_.